Morris J. Berman oil spill: Cleanup of oil

 Unlike the crew aboard the Emily S., the governments of the United States and Puerto Rico were well prepared to deal with the spill.
 The two countries also met most of the requirements that were set forth by the Oil Pollution Act of 1990.
-For example, a spill response plan for the area had been developed and it was executed to near perfection.
+For example, a spill response plan for the area had been developed and it was executed to near-perfection.
 Millions of dollars of oil cleanup equipment was already stationed in Puerto Rico and was deployed into action within a matter of hours after the spill.
-As mentioned earlier, despite the overall success of Puerto Rico's oil spill response plans there were still some areas for improvement.
-For example, there were some mechanical failures with some skimmer boats, inappropriate use of oil soaking materials, and an insufficient number of properly trained personnel.
+However, despite the overall success of Puerto Rico's oil spill response plans, there were still some areas for improvement.
+For example, there were some mechanical failures with some skimmer boats, inappropriate use of oil soaking materials, and an insufficient number of properly-trained personnel.
 There were also problems with communication between agencies as well as some organizational issues during the cleanup process.
-The Berman spill served as a field test of how well the plans set forth by the Oil Pollution Act of 1990 worked, and provided many examples on how future spill response efforts could be improved.
-Several, though not all, of the things learned during this spill affected response efforts for future spills such as the BP Oil Spill in the Gulf of Mexico in 2010.
+The Berman spill served as a field test of how well the plans set forth by the Oil Pollution Act of 1990 worked, and provided examples of how future spill response efforts could be improved.
+Some of the things learned during this spill affected response efforts for future spills such as the BP Oil Spill in the Gulf of Mexico in 2010.